 How to report a dangerous structure

-A building control officer is on call 24 hours a day to assess all reported dangerous structures.
+A building control officer is available 24 hours a day (out of hours on 020 7364 7070) to assess all reported dangerous structures.

 What will building control do?

 A building control officer will visit the site to inspect the structure.

 If there’s an immediate risk to the public, the officer may order work to be undertaken immediately to alleviate the danger.
 The owner’s responsible for making the structure safe so whenever possible he/she will be contacted before any work is undertaken.
 If the owner cannot be contacted, the officer may order a contractor to undertake emergency work*.
 The cost for doing this will be charged to the owner.

 *Please note that emergency call outs to contractors are charged at emergency call out rates and the fees can be costly.

 If a structure is considered dangerous, the owner of the property is responsible for any fees incurred.

 - Surveying and certifying a reported dangerous structure, including serving a notice if required, further monitoring inspections and other services by council officers up to the time of (but not including) obtaining a summons, shall be:

 - £200 - where the survey to determine whether the structure was dangerous started after 8am and before 6pm between Monday to Friday; or